-When enabled, AutoMate will log system and task events to separate text log files in the directory specified.
-AutoMate Enterprise Agents also log an audit log file.
-These files can then be viewed using the AutoMate Event Viewer located in the Task Administrator, or using any standard text editor.
-When text logging is enabled, it activates the following options:
+By default, AutoMate maintains text log files that document various events and messages.
+Task events and system events are recorded in two separate text log files.
+AutoMate Enterprise systems also maintain an audit log file.
+These files can be viewed using the AutoMate Event Viewer in the Task Administrator, or they can be opened with any standard text editor.

-Sets the upper size limit of the text log files, in kilobytes.
-If the log reaches the limit specified, AutoMate will automatically trim 20% of the log file from the top and continue logging to the end of the file.
-By default, this value is 5000 kb.
+In the Trim log at box, select the upper size limit of the text log files in kilobytes.
+If a log reaches this limit, AutoMate will automatically trim 20% of the log file from the top and continue logging at the end of the file.

-Note: When External Database Logging is enabled, the AutoMate Event Viewer will display the events logged to the database server and not the local text files regardless of whether or not the Enable text logging feature is enabled.
-For more information regarding the AutoMate Viewer, see Automate_Event_Log.
+NOTE: When External Database Logging is enabled, the AutoMate Event Viewer will display the database logs and not the local text files regardless of whether or not text logging is enabled.